HyperTesto/hypertesto.me/content/series/from-0-to-30K/_index.en.md

 - Interactive Python notebooks to play with
 - Real scenarios from the verse
 - Mathematical foundations (where applicable)
-- Enough sarcasm to fill a Hercules
+- Enough sarcasm to fill a C2

 Whether you're a distributed systems engineer wondering why your Kafka cluster keeps exploding, a game dev trying to understand why physics grids are hard, or just someone curious about why computers sometimes hate us, hopefully these articles will help.
 And if not, at least we'll have some fun watching things break spectacularly in space.